chafey/ethereum-signed-http/README.md

 # ethereum-signed-http
-Repository showing how to make ethereum account signed http requests from a Dapp to a node.js server using a smart contract
+Repository showing how to make ethereum account signed http requests from a Dapp to a meteor server using a smart contract to control access

 Pre-requisites
 --------------